hoehermann/purple-gowhatsapp/README.md

   You can enter an arbitrary username.
   It is recommended to use your own internationalized number, followed by `@s.whatsapp.net`.
   Example: `123456789` from Germany would use `49123456789@s.whatsapp.net`.
   This way, you *recognize yourself in group chats* and Pidgin's logs look sane.
-  Note: Spectrum user reports say, prepending a plus sign works better: `+49123456789@s.whatsapp.net`

 * Upon login, a QR code is shown in a Pidgin request window.
   Using your phone's camera, scan the code within 20 seconds – just like you would do with WhatsApp Web.